About Us

 About the Frankel Family Foundation

 The Frankel Family Foundation (FFF) was established in 2002.
 The Foundation owes its existence and inspiration to Bud Frankel, who inherited a spirit of giving and helping others from his immigrant parents.
-As a family foundation, the FFF reflects and perpetuates the interests and concerns of all of the family members.